 People are always curious to know more about it.

 We will shed light on yin yang koi fish symbolism, its historical origin, and how yin yang is linked with koi fish.
-We‘ll also talk about yin yang koi fish symbolism in tattoos and drawings.
+We‘ll also talk about koi fish symbolism in tattoos and drawings.

 But first of all, we must know what yin yang and koi fish is? 🐟